AnshumanTiware/dl_project_w_mlops_ci-cd_cloud_deployment/README.md

 # Deep Learning Model Deployment As a Web App (with MLFLOW, DVC, Flask, Docker, Github Actions, AWS & Azure)

 In this project, a deep learning image classification model (model to classify the CT scan of kidney as normal or tumor) has been deployed as a flask web application to cloud (AWS and Azure).
-The intial code was written as jupyter notebooks (available in the research directory).
+The initial code was written as jupyter notebooks (available in the research directory).
 These notebooks were used to develop the entire pipeline including - data ingestion, preparation of the model (VGG16 model with custom dense layers at the end), model training and model evaluation.
 The experiments were tracked with MLFLow.
 A basic web interface was developed to serve the predictions.
-Thereafter, a CI CD workdflow was created using Docker and Github actions. to deploy the application to AWS and Azure.
+Thereafter, a CI CD workflow was created using Docker and Github actions. to deploy the application to AWS and Azure.

 ## Authors